-- A. Alaska Clean Water Act (ACWA).
-In accordance with the ACWA program, DNR will work with the departments of Fish and Game and Environmental Conservation to protect and improve water quality, water quantity and fish habitat. - B. Authorizations in Fish Habitat.
-Any development or uses that impact anadromous fish bearing waters or resident fish streams may require a permit from ADF&G under AS 16.05.871.
-For authorizations within fish bearing waters contact the ADF&G for a determination of permit needs and conditions or restrictions necessary to protect fish resources and habitat. - C. Priority of Public Uses in Stream Corridors.
+A. Alaska Clean Water Act (ACWA).
+In accordance with the ACWA program, DNR will work with the departments of Fish and Game and Environmental Conservation to protect and improve water quality, water quantity and fish habitat.
+Any development that impacts anadromous fish bearing waters or resident fish streams under AS 41.14.870 and .880 may require a permit from ADF&G.

+B. Priority of Public Uses in Stream Corridors.
 DNR will place a higher priority on protecting public use values in stream corridors than on providing opportunities for private ownership or development of land.
 However, the department recognizes the demand for property along streams and will provide land for private purchase in some stream corridors.
 Prior to the disposal of stream corridor lands, DNR, in consultation with other affected agencies and the public, will assess existing and projected public use needs associated with the stream corridor.
-State land sales programs near streams having important fish and wildlife resources or recreation value will be designed to protect access to and along the stream for fishing, hiking, camping, and other recreational activities.
-Similarly, disposals near streams that have important fish or wildlife habitat or wildlife value will be designed to ensure the protection of the fish and wildlife resources and their habitats.
+State land sales programs near streams having important recreation value will be designed to protect access to and along the stream for fishing, hiking, camping, and other recreational activities.
+Similarly, disposals near streams that have important fish or wildlife habitat or wildlife value will be designed to ensure the protection of the habitat and wildlife.

-D. Public Access Adjacent to Waterbodies.
+C. Public Access Adjacent to Waterbodies.
 Pursuant to AS 38.05.127, legal public access will be reserved in order to protect the public's right to travel to and along the shore of a waterbody without encouraging trespass.
 Permits, leases, and plans of operation for commercial and industrial uses, transportation facilities, pipelines and other water dependent uses may be authorized on state uplands adjacent to waterbodies if their activities are consistent with the management intent for the area and if they maintain tideland and stream bank access, and protect important fish and wildlife habitat, public water supplies, and public recreation.
 Trails and other forms of non-motorized public access are generally considered to be appropriate within these areas, if they meet the conditions listed in 11 AAC 96.025.